EconomyLens.com

 US job growth came in at 147,000 in June, accelerating from May, government data shows. ©AFP

-Washington (AFP) – The US economy added more jobs than expected in June while the unemployment rate edged down, government data showed Thursday, offering signs of continued labor market strength despite worries over President Donald Trump’s tariffs.
+Washington (AFP) – The US economy added more jobs than expected in June while the unemployment rate edged down, government data showed Thursday, offering signs of labor market strength despite worries over President Donald Trump’s tariffs.
+The data raises expectations that the US central bank will continue to hold interest rates steady at its July meeting, though economists warned of potential cracks beneath the surface.
 Job growth came in at 147,000 last month, rising from a 144,000 figure in May — which was also revised upwards — said the Department of Labor.
-The unemployment rate ticked down from 4.2 percent to 4.1 percent, and wage gains decelerated to 0.2 percent, the report added.
+The unemployment rate ticked down from 4.2 percent to 4.1 percent, and wage gains decelerated, the report added.

 Related

-The world’s biggest economy has fared relatively well since the Covid-19 pandemic, with a resilient jobs market allowing consumers to keep spending.
-But Trump’s sweeping tariffs on US trading partners, including steep rates on imports of steel, aluminum and autos, have dragged on consumer sentiment and fueled business uncertainty.
-That uncertainty has been accentuated by the US leader’s approach of unveiling, then adjusting or halting measures — causing firms to become cautious in investments.
+The US economy has fared relatively well since the Covid-19 pandemic, with a resilient jobs market allowing consumers to keep spending.
+But Trump’s tariffs on US trading partners, alongside steep levies on imports of steel, aluminum, and autos, have dragged on consumer sentiment and fueled business uncertainty.
+That uncertainty has been accentuated by Trump’s approach of unveiling, then adjusting or halting measures — causing firms to hold off certain investments.

 © 2024 AFP